chiffa/BioFlow/dev_log.rst

  - TODO: [USABILITY] Add an option for the user to add the location for the output in the auto-analyse

- - TODO: [USABILITY] change ops/sec from a constant to the average of the last run

  - TODO: [SANITY] Docker:
     - Add outputs folder map to the host filesystem to the docker-compose
     - Remove ank as point of storage for miniconda in Docker

  - TODO: [DOC] document where the user-mapped folders live from Docker
  - TODO: [DOC] document the user how to install and map to a local neo4j database

  - DONE: [SANITY] Logs:
     => DONE: Pull the logs and internal dumps into the ~/bioflow directory